Doug Ducey: Voting rights

 After the 2020 presidential election, Ducey signed legislation that purges voters from the vote-by-mail system unless they voted by mail every two years.
 The bill was estimated to lead to the immediate removal of 100,000 to 200,000 voters from the vote-by-mail system.
 In 2021, Ducey signed legislation that would prevent mail-in voters from fixing missing signatures on their ballots after election day.

 Border wall

 In the last weeks of his administration, Ducey ordered the construction of an impromptu wall made of shipping containers in Cochise County on the Mexico–U.S. border.
 The wall was being built in contravention of federal law in the Coronado National Forest, without the authorization of the United States Forest Service, which owns the land.
 His successor Katie Hobbs has pledged to remove the wall.
 The sheriff of neighboring Santa Cruz County has advocated for federal agents to seize vehicles associated with the project to enforce federal law.
 On December 21, 2022, Ducey reached an agreement with the Biden administration to stop building and begin dismantling the border wall.

+Approval rating

+In May 2015, Ducey's fifth month in office, a poll found his approval rating was just 27 percent statewide, which was likely due to mixed support among Arizona Republicans.
+For most of his tenure as governor, Ducey maintained 40–50 percent approval on average.